Sas1997/SAMA/Docs/SAMA_Documentation_v4.md

 ### 4.6 Using Your Own Custom Data Files

-SAMA ships with bundled default data files for London, Ontario (weather, electrical load, and heat pump data).
+SAMA ships with bundled default data files for Boston, MA (weather, electrical load, and heat pump data).
 When you run `samapy-config` and provide your own file paths, the wizard automatically copies those files into the local `samapy/content/` folder in your working directory.
 SAMA reads from this local folder instead of the bundled defaults.

 You can also copy your custom files directly into the `samapy/content/` folder yourself, and SAMA will use them automatically when you run `samapy-run`.
 The `samapy/content/` folder is created in your working directory the first time you run `samapy-config` or `samapy-run`.